 All in all, I would say they did a very good job and imitating the same quality and flavour profiles as the original Michelin-starred ramen.
 It’s not to say it can replace the real thing (it’s nowhere near), but if you want a taste of what it could be like, this is somewhat close.
 And even if I was not comparing this to the real thing, I would say this Tsuta instant ramen is just one of the best instant noodles I’ve ever had in my life.
 So for that, it’s worth a try.

-Up next on the blog, I’ll write a full post on how you can get your hands on a ramen from the World’s first Michelin starred ramen restaurant in Tokyo!
+Click here for my full post on how you can get your hands on a ramen from the World’s first Michelin starred ramen restaurant in Tokyo!
 The waiting process is quite long winded and unconventional so if you are thinking of trying it while in Tokyo, make sure to read this first so you don’t waste any precious time!!
 When I was there I saw way too many tourists try to get in and not be able to because they didn’t research first.